-One mimics a PDA and the other a TabletPC.
+The two low-fidelity prototypes were used in early stage evaluation.
+One of the prototypes mimics a PDA and the other a TabletPC.
 They are composed of a wooden frame where cards, representing screens, can be replaced.
 The screens are sketches of the applications later refined and implemented on the software prototypes.
 Card-sets representing the patient and the therapist tools were created for PDA and TabletPC and refined in consequence of successive evaluation sessions.